libp2p/js-libp2p/doc/LIMITS.md

       maxOutboundStreams: number

       /**
-       * How much incoming data to buffer while attempting to parse messages - peers sending many small messages in batches may cause this buffer to grow
+       * How much incoming data in bytes to buffer while attempting to parse messages - peers sending many small messages in batches may cause this buffer to grow
        */
       maxUnprocessedMessageQueueSize: number

       /**
-       * How much message data to buffer after parsing - slow stream consumers may cause this buffer to grow */
+       * How much message data in bytes to buffer after parsing - slow stream consumers may cause this buffer to grow */
       maxStreamBufferSize: number